ucbds-infra/otter-grader/docs/otter_assign/notebook_format.rst

 ===============

 Otter's notebook format groups prompts, solutions, and tests together into questions.
-Autograder tests are specified as cells in the notebook and their output is used as the expected output of the autograder when generating tests.
+Autograder tests are specified as cells in the notebook and each cell's output is used as the expected output of the autograder when generating tests.
 Each question has metadata, expressed in raw YAML config cell when the question is declared.